stevencohn/WindowsPowerShell/readme.md

 You can then delete C:\common.ps1 and C:\Initialize-Machine.ps1 since they exist in the Documents\WindowsPowerShell folder too.

+#### Alternatives

-If you already have Git installed, you can download the repo directly to Documents\WindowsPowerShell:
+Initialize-Machine downloads the repo to Documents\WindowsPowerShell.
+If you already have Git installed and would prefer to manually download the repo and run Initialize-Machine from there:

 ```powershell
 Set-Location $home\Documents;
 git clone https://github.com/stevencohn/WindowsPowerShell.git
 ```

-If you download the repo as a Zip file, you'll need to unblock all files after unzipping:
+Or if you download the repo as a Zip file, you'll need to unblock all files after unzipping:

 ```powershell
 Get-ChildItem -Path "$home\Documents\WindowsPowerShell" -Recurse | Unblock-File